easydatawarehousing/prestoclient/README.md

 Comparison
 ----------
-I gathered some statistics on performance and memory use of different version (in a non-scientific way by using time and ps).
+I gathered some statistics on performance and memory use of different versions (in a non-scientific way by using time and ps).
 Results are from querying data from one table and writing this in CSV format to stdout.
 The resulting csv file would be about 20Mb (but piped into /dev/null).
 The average best times are shown here: